xao0isb/shopify-send-file-to-shop-with-ruby-on-rails/README.md

 redis-server
 ```

-Fill the prompts for app:
+Fill the prompts for app and follow generated link:

 ```bash
 yarn dev